 The best independent guide to the Algarve

-Alvor is one of the finest resort towns of the Algarve, and is the ideal destination if you are seeking a relaxed, beach-based holiday destination.
+Alvor is one of the finest resort towns of the Algarve, and is the perfect destination if you want a relaxing, beach-based holiday.

-The town lies on the banks of the Alvor Estuary, overlooking the protected marshlands of Ria de Alvor Nature Reserve, while to the south is the Praia do Alvor, one of the largest sandy beaches of the Algarve.
+The town sits on the banks of the Ria de Alvor Estuary, while to the south of the town is the Praia do Alvor, one of the largest sandy beaches of the Algarve.

-Alvor is a delightful town, with a distinctively Portuguese ambience; there are traditional white-washed houses, narrow cobbled streets and small fishing boats pulled up along the banks of the river.
+Alvor is a delightful town with a distinctively Portuguese ambience; there are traditional whitewashed houses, narrow cobbled streets, and fishing boats are moored along the banks of the river.
 Alvor may be a relatively small town, but it contains a surprisingly large selection of restaurants, shops and late-night bars, all of which are found within the pretty historic centre.

-During the summer, Alvor is a favourite with families, while in the low season, the town is popular with older visitors, who are drawn by the relaxed and peaceful ambience.
+During the summer, the calm atmosphere of Alvor makes it a favourite with families, while outside of the peak season, it is popular with older visitors.

-A holiday to Alvor is often focused around the beach, but there is a lot to see and do within the region.
-There is the fortified town of Silves, the historic city of Portimão, or the lively resort of Praia da Rocha, along with boat tours, dolphin watching trips and the waterparks!
+A holiday to Alvor is often focused around the beach, but there is a lot to see and do within the surrounding region.
+There are exciting waterparks, boat tours, golf courses, nature trails, dolphin watching trips, along with day trips to the fortified town of Silves, the historic city of Portimão, or the lively resort of Praia da Rocha.

 There is a lot to love about Alvor, and this article will show you why you should visit, and help you get the most from the region.

-The location of Alvor benefits from being close to the central Algarve, with its buzzing holiday atmosphere and varied activities, but is sufficiently remote not to feel overrun with hordes of package tourists.
-Possibly activities during your holiday could include; boat tours, coastal hikes, rounds of golf, the thrill of the waterparks, surfing, visiting historic towns or big nights out.
+The location of Alvor benefits from being close to the buzz of the central Algarve but is sufficiently distant not to feel overrun with hordes of package tourists.
+Activities within the Alvor region include boat tours, coastal hikes, golf courses, waterparks, surfing, and day trips to historic towns.

 Alvor is calm and low-key, but the surrounding region certainly is not, and a holiday here can be peaceful or exciting as you wish to make it.